yso81/holbertonschool-hbnb/part2/hbnb/README.md

+# Part 2: Implementation of Business Logic and API Endpoints #

 ## Project directory structure ##

 The project setup will comprise of the **Presentation**(API Endpoints, Services, Request Handlers), **Business Logic**(User Model, Place Model, Review Model, Amenity Model), and **Persistence**(Database Access, Repository) layers with the necessary folders, packages, and files.